The Inside Track in Action

 Professor Itzick Vatnick—Above and Beyond Mentorship

 Hanna Banner ’20 first met Professor Itzick Vatnick while touring Widener with her father.
-Already accepted to the university, Banner was still torn about where to attend school.
+Already admitted to the university, Banner was still torn about where to attend school.

 That is until she encountered Vatnick—who teaches biology, biochemistry, and environmental science and sustainability—in the hallway of Kirkbride Hall.
 He approached father and daughter and offered to show them something not on the official tour.
 The pair followed him to his turtle lab where small terrapins were swimming in tanks under the glow of red lights.